-251. QUANTITATIVE ANALYSIS/FOUR CREDITS

-Major, Minor credit.
+251. QUANTITATIVE ANALYSIS/FOUR CREDITS Major, Minor credit.
 Prerequisite: CHM 202.
 A study of the principles, methods, and applications of quantitative analysis including some instrumental techniques.
 Offered during January Term.
 Lecture and laboratory.
 Lab fee.
 Quantitative GEP requirement.

-GEP, Major, Elective credit.
+\299H.
+INTERDISCIPLINARY HONORS COURSE GEP, Major, Elective credit.
 This course is team taught by members in two departments and is open to Nisbet Honors Program participants and to others who meet Honors Program guidelines.
 All students registering for these courses must register not only through the Honors Program but also with their adviser and the Registrar's Office.

 303-304.
 ORGANIC CHEMISTRY/EIGHT CREDITS Major, Minor credit.
 Prerequisite: CHM 202.
-A systematic survey of the typical compounds of carbon Study survey of the typical compounds of carbon.
+A systematic survey of the typical compounds of carbon.
 Study includes nomenclature, reactions, synthesis and mechanisms.
 Lecture and laboratory.
 Lab fee.

-311. ENVIRONMENTAL CHEMISTRY/FOUR CREDITS
+311. ENVIRONMENTAL CHEMISTRY/ FOUR CREDITS